Release OCD’s Grip with TMS Therapy

 - No sedation – patient remains awake and alert during treatment

-- No drugs – no side effects like weight gain, drowsiness, sleeplessness, stomach upset or sexual problems you may experience with medications.
+- No drugs – unlike with medications, there are no side effects like weight gain, drowsiness, sleeplessness, stomach upset or sexual problems.

 With TMS therapy, no post-treatment recovery time is required and patients may return to daily routines immediately following a session.
 The amount of time required for a treatment is based on the frequency, intensity, and range of stimulation needed for a patient’s diagnosed condition.